astronomer/airflow-guides/guides/cross-dag-dependencies.md

 ## Cross-Deployment Dependencies

-Sometimes it may be necessary to implement cross-DAG dependencies where the DAGs do not exist in the same Airflow deployment.
-The `TriggerDagRunOperator`, `ExternalTaskSensor` and data driven methods described above are designed to work with DAGs in the same Airflow environment, so they are not ideal for cross-Airflow deployments.
+It is sometimes necessary to implement cross-DAG dependencies where the DAGs do not exist in the same Airflow deployment.
+The TriggerDagRunOperator, ExternalTaskSensor, and dataset methods described above are designed to work with DAGs in the same Airflow environment, so they are not ideal for cross-Airflow deployments.
 The Airflow API, on the other hand, is perfect for this use case.
 In this section, we'll focus on how to implement this method on Astro, but the general concepts will likely be similar wherever your Airflow environments are deployed.

 ### Cross-Deployment Dependencies with Astronomer